Spencer Steer Player Props: Reds vs. Pirates

-Spencer Steer -- 0-for-3 with an RBI in his most recent game -- will be in action for the Cincinnati Reds against the Pittsburgh Pirates, with Mitch Keller on the mound, on April 21 at 6:35 PM ET.
+On Saturday, Spencer Steer (.344 batting average in his past 10 games, with two doubles, five walks and five RBI) and the Cincinnati Reds face the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
+First pitch is at 6:35 PM ET.

-He had a hitless showing in his previous game (0-for-3 with an RBI) against the Pirates.
+He had a one-hit showing in his most recent game (1-for-3) against the Pirates.

 Spencer Steer Game Info & Props vs. the Pirates